BelalKhaleel/Weather-API/README.md

 ### Read, Analyze, Read, Analyze, Read and Analyze

-Read the Readme at least 3 times, after each reading discuss what you understood with each others
+Read the Readme at least 3 times, after each reading discuss what you understood with each other

 ### Aim